ygorth/ygorth/README.md

 ### Hi there 👋

-#### I'm an Agile servant leader focused on DevSecOps, SRE, and Platform Engineering from Canada.
+#### I'm an Agile servant leader focused on DevOps, SRE, and Platform Engineering from Canada.

 #### BIO